 Grease – is the word (sorry it had to be done).

-One of my favourite films ever.
-If you don’t like Grease then I’m not sure we can be friends.
+If you don’t like Grease, then I’m not sure we can be friends.

 I see her main living space (where she’d entertain friends and ‘take tea’) being very feminine, fresh and bright.

-And because Sandy so successfully showed her ‘naughty’ side to catch her man, I firmly believe that her private space (her boudoir if you will) might look a little something like this…
+And because Sandy so successfully showed her ‘naughty’ side to catch her man, I firmly believe that her private space (her boudoir if you will) might feature items a little something like this…

 one – abstract female nude artwork by Ty Wilson | two – Trippy wallpaper by Graham & Brown | three – Zara ceiling pendant from Mr Light | four – Fantasia wallpaper by Superfresco Easy | five – faux fur throw from Linens Ltd | six – Alyssa table lamp from John Lewis | seven – bed frame from Wayfair | eight – Glamour Chaise from Marks & Spencer | nine – Lady room divider from Wayfair | ten – silk bedding

 So what do you think?
 Could you see her rooms looking anything like these?